 Tirzepatide (Mounjaro®) will not be accessible to everyone who wishes to use it.
 People with the highest health risks and who meet the clinical criteria will be prioritised.

 Any patient prescribed tirzepatide must participate in the specifically designed ‘wraparound’ care required by NICE guidance.
 This focuses on diet, nutrition and increasing physical activity.
-As NHS England develops the service, it will provide more details of the wraparound support offer for patients who qualify.
+NHS England has commissioned a service to provide the wraparound support offer for patients who qualify.
 Patients cannot be prescribed tirzepatide if they do not wish to undertake the wraparound care support.

 Tirzepatide might not be suitable for everyone and not everyone who meets the eligibility criteria will want to use it to support their weight loss.
 A healthcare professional will discuss the most appropriate care and support, based on individual patient’s need.
 This could include behavioural support programmes, medical options including prescribing or bariatric surgery.